Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 |"prebuilt-layout"| Text extraction, selection marks, tables
 |"prebuilt-document"| Text extraction, selection marks, tables, key-value pairs and entities
 |"prebuilt-invoices"| Text extraction, selection marks, tables, and pre-trained fields and values pertaining to invoices
-|"prebuilt-businessCard"| Text extraction and pre-trained fields and values pertaining to English business cards
+|"prebuilt-businessCard"| Text extraction and pre-trained fields and values pertaining to business cards
-|"prebuilt-idDocument"| Text extraction and pre-trained fields and values pertaining to US driver licenses and international passports
+|"prebuilt-idDocument"| Text extraction and pre-trained fields and values pertaining to driver licenses and international passports
-|"prebuilt-receipt"| Text extraction and pre-trained fields and values pertaining to English sales receipts
+|"prebuilt-receipt"| Text extraction and pre-trained fields and values pertaining to sales receipts
 |"{custom-model-id}"| Text extraction, selection marks, tables, labeled fields and values from your custom documents

-More information about analyzing documents, including supported features and locales can be found in the [service documentation][formreco_models].
+More information about analyzing documents, including supported features, locales, and which types of documents are supported can be found in the [service documentation][formreco_models].

 ### DocumentModelAdministrationClient